saymrwulf/openssl/notes.md

-2015-01-21T23:18:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (openssl) 2015-01-21T17:49:00 - Minor doc updates: linking to article on quantization (openssl) 2015-01-23T04:57:00 - Late-night bugfix on financial RL environment (openssl)
+2015-01-21T23:18:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (openssl) 2015-01-21T17:49:00 - Minor doc updates: linking to article on quantization (openssl) 2015-01-23T04:57:00 - Late-night bugfix on financial RL environment (openssl) 2015-01-23T04:53:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (openssl)